eranchetz/steampipe-plugin-zendesk/docs/index.md

 ### Configuration

-Installing the latest aws plugin will create a config file (`~/.steampipe/config/zendesk.spc`) with a single connection named `zendesk`:
+Installing the latest zendesk plugin will create a config file (`~/.steampipe/config/zendesk.spc`) with a single connection named `zendesk`:

 ```hcl
 connection "zendesk" {